 These are all atypical behaviors that a dog exhibits in response to pain or fear, or to communicate conflict or threat.
 There are lots of theories as to causes and methods of treatment for dog aggression.
 However, misinterpreting puppy play behavior for problematic aggression is common among pet owners.

 Why is My Puppy so Aggressive?

 Today, I want to focus on what’s classified as “play aggression.”
 This includes all the behaviors considered typically aggressive puppy play.
 These behaviors will either intensify or weaken with maturity and training, so it’s important to learn how to stop aggressive behavior in puppies early.
 They turn into life skills for canines as part of their typical species behavior.
 Even wild animals exhibit some of these behaviors in their play.

-Lion cubs learn to pounce on prey.
+With puppies play fighting is an important part of their development.
+Just as lion cubs learn to pounce on prey.
 Bears learn to wrestle and bite at each other’s muzzles to protect their territory as adults.
 Whether or not your teacup Chihuahua will ever need to rely on her hunting or defense skills, she will likely practice them quite a bit as a pup!
 So what do these behaviors look like?
 Here are some aggressive puppy signs you might be worried about.

 Aggressive Puppy Signs

 Does your puppy do any of the following?

 - Jumps up on your legs over and over

 - Snaps her jaws in the air as if she’s trying to bite at you, snaps at faces